50 women who broke barriers in the music industry

 Missy Elliott began her career as an R&B singer, became a producer, then broke out as a solo star in the late 1990s.
 Not bound by one title, she became the top-selling female rapper of all time.
 In addition, Elliott has been a tireless advocate for sex and body positivity.

 Fiona Apple, who released what many critics consider the best album of 2020, burst onto the music scene in the late 1990s as an anti-pop star, and famously criticized materialism and cited Maya Angelou as an inspiration in a speech at the MTV Video Music Awards.
-Apple doesn’t rely on yearly releases or big-budget music videos, just raw honesty that wins her an ever-increasing legion of fans.
-She recently described how the #MeToo movement helped her get sober.
+Apple doesn't rely on yearly releases or big-budget music videos, just raw honesty that wins her an ever-increasing legion of fans.

 Beginning in 1996, the Spice Girls made sure the world knew the meaning of "girl power."
 Boosted by the upbeat hit single "Wannabe," the Spice Girls invaded America and took over radio, TV, and movies.
 Some have called today's young female leaders the "Spice Girls generation."